Rakhshan90/Brandify-Dashboard/README.md

 This project is used in:

 - My e-commerce store
-- I will be used it in my another future projects
+- I will use it in my another future projects

 ## 🚀 About Me